 Since 1977, the Clinic has provided free start-up legal services to Washington, DC area entrepreneurs, nonprofit groups, and artists including short-term counseling in a broad range of business maters such as corporations, limited liability companies, partnerships, contracts, commercial lease review and basic intellectual property law (e.g., trademark and copyright).

-The Clinic also provides direct legal assistance, counseling, representation, and informational materials to new and existing nonprofit organizations and groups whose mission is to help low-income individuals and communities pursue economic empowerment and self-help initiatives.
+The Clinic also provides direct legal assistance, counseling, representation, and informational materials to new and existing nonprofit organizations and groups whose mission is to help low- income individuals and communities pursue economic empowerment and self-help initiatives.
 Through its historical relationship with Washington Area Lawyers for the Arts (WALA), the Clinic also represents individual artists and groups (e.g., musicians, dance and theatre companies, and film and video makers).
-The clinic also helps WALA with law and policy research.
+The clinic has also helped WALA with law and policy research.

 How the Clinic Accepts Cases:

 The Clinic is a free service and one of only a few small business legal clinics in the DC area.
-Most of the Clinic’s clients are microbusinesses comprising of 1-5 persons with less than $35,000 in start-up capital.
-The Clinic’s services are in high demand and resources allow us to handle a limited number of cases each semester by appointment only.
+Most of the Clinic’s clients are microbusinesses comprising of 1-5 persons with less than $50,000 in start-up capital.
+The Clinic’s services are in high demand and it handles a limited number of carefully selected cases each semester by appointment only.

 The services provided by the Clinic take place during the George Washington University Law School’s academic year (i.e., from September through April of each year).
-If the work is not completed by the end of the academic school year, the work will be completed over the summer by Clinic faculty or summer interns who are supervised by Clinic faculty.
 The Clinic does not accept new cases in the summer.

 Legal Services Provided: